davewhiteland/compsci-superbasics/collections/_hardware/usb.md

 convenience of using a single type of connector to charge mobile phones has resulted in the European Union proposing legislation to force manufacturers to adopt USB&nbsp;C as the standard.

-USB C data transfer can be fast.
-But USB is a short-range technology, and not suitable for covering long distances.
-For longer network connections, ethernet is used instead.